 Oak Timber Framing: Wall Framing

-This workshop aims to develop the students’ knowledge and experience to the specific problems facing the historic carpenter framing with “wet” or “green” oak.
-It will introduce solutions to framing the timbers together to ensure the correct lengths, bevels and allowances, and will aim to provide a detailed knowledge of the use of plumb bob scribing and chalk line and spirit level layout.
+It will include demonstrations on how to use power tools as well as hand tools and aims to develop students’ knowledge and experience in dealing with the problems faced by carpenters framing with ‘wet’ or ‘green’ oak in the past.
+You will learn how to frame timbers together to ensure the correct lengths, bevels and allowances, and gain experience in plumb bob scribing, chalk line and spirit level layout.

-By completing all three workshops students will have covered the lining out and cutting of all the joints required for a simple one-bay timber framed building.
+This is one of three Oak framed building workshops and by completing all three students will have covered the lining out and cutting of all the joints required for a simple one-bay timber framed building.

 Joe Thompson of Sussex Oak & Iron is carpenter in residence at the Weald & Downland Living Museum.
 He teaches a range of historic carpentry courses at the Museum.
 He has developed a keen analytical eye and a scholar’s passion for following and interpreting the evidence along with a natural skill in teaching.